bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * When to use "that."
 * When to use "you" versus "one."
 * When to use "help" without "to."
+* When to use italics and quotes for foreign words.
+* When to use commas.

 * Observation annotations (these don't include afterwords)
     * 2 M (last two)